Computer Vision and Image Analysis PG (8890.3)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-This book is available for purchase, for example, in the UC shop on campus.
+This book is available for purchase, for example, through The School Locker.
+This textbook is also available as an e-book.
 A limited number of copies of this book is also available from the UC Library.

 Submission of assessment items